AroushSyed2105/PlateMate_/README.md

 Melissa Xiao - mxiao86

 # Use Cases
-As a user, I want to save time by meal prepping days in advance and be suggested a grocery list based on my meal prep needs.
+As a user, I want to be suggested 3 meals per day, as well as a list of groceries needed for the meals, based on my dietary restrictions and health goals.
 [Team story] <br>
-As a user, I want to have a grocery list generated based on my chosen meal plan for the week.
+As a user, I want to provide a list of groceries I already have and want to be given a meal plan accordingly.
 [Mayesha’s Story] <br>
-As a user, I want to set and track specific dietary and health goals so I can monitor my progress toward improving my personal health.
+As a user, I want to track my calories based on the nutritional facts given and what I actually consume throughout the day.
 [Aroush’s Story] <br>
-As a user, I want to integrate my personalized meal plans and my progress toward my nutritional goals into my Fitbit.
+As a user, I want to be provided with all of the nutritional facts of each meal of my meal plan.
 [Melissa's story] <br>
-As a user, I want to be encouraged to eat healthier and explore new goals such as drinking more water and fruits in a day.
+As a user, I want to be encouraged to eat healthier and explore new goals such as drinking more water and fruits daily by being given daily health challenges.
 [Fatima’s story]